jinlee487/jinlee487.github.io/_posts/2021-05-14-coding-test-review-third-post.md

 The second round of the coding tests usually consists of real world scenario-based developing coding problems.

-I am preparing for the exam this Saturday by solving the practice problems in programmers.
+I am preparing for the test which is on Saturday by solving the practice problems in programmers.

 - `programmers practice problems` : [https://programmers.co.kr/skill_check_assignments](https://programmers.co.kr/skill_check_assignments)